 The physical watershed is represented in the basin model.
-Hydrologic elements (subbasin, reach, reservoir, junction, diversion, source, and sink) are added and connected to one another in a way as to model the real-world flow of water in a natural watershed.
+Hydrologic elements are added and connected to one another to model the real-world flow of water in a natural watershed.
 A description of each hydrologic element is given in Table 10.

 The basin model manager can be used to add a new basin model to the project.
-Open the basin model manager by selecting the Components $\Rightarrow$ Basin Model Manager command.
+Open the basin model manager by selecting the Components ⇒ Basin Model Manager command.
 The basin model manager can be used to copy, rename, or delete an existing basin model.

 Once a basin model is created, hydrologic elements can be added to the basin map.
-Select the basin model in the Watershed Explorer to open the basin map in the desktop.
+Select the basin model in the Watershed Explorer to open the basin map in the Desktop.
 If background map layers are available, add them to the basin model before adding hydrologic elements.
-Add a hydrologic element by select one of the hydrologic element tools from the toolbar, and clicking the left mouse button on the desired location in the basin map.
-Connect a hydrologic element to a downstream element by placing the pointer tool over the upstream element icon and clicking the right mouse button.
-Select the Connect Downstream menu item.
-Place the pointer over the downstream element icon and click the left mouse button.
-A connection link shows the elements are connected.
+Add a hydrologic element by selecting one of the tools from the toolbar, and clicking the left mouse button on the desired location in the basin map.
+Connect a hydrologic element to a downstream element by placing the pointer tool over the upstream element icon and clicking the right mouse button to access the Connect Downstream menu item.